cjdbarlow/Part-One/electrical_safety.md

 * **Capacitance** is the ability of an object to store electrical charge
-Measured in Fards (F), where one farad is when one volt across the capacitor stores one coulomb of charge.
+Measured in Farads (F), where one farad is when one volt across the capacitor stores one coulomb of charge.
     * A capacitor is an electrical component consisting of two conductors separated by an insulator (called a dielectric)
     * When a **direct current** flows, electrons (a negative charge) build up on one of these conductors (called a plate), whilst an electron deficit (positive charge) occurs on the other plate
         * Current will flow until the build up of charge is equal to the voltage of the power source